jeffknupp/blog/in_progress/2016-12-15-exploring-docker-and-kubernetes-24-hours-2-clouds-1-python-api-many-insights.md

 date: 2016-12-15 17:33
 categories: python kubernetes docker aws gce

 For a project I'm working on, we're looking to (eventually) move away from [terraform](https://www.terraform.io/) and [ansible](https://www.ansible.com) for machine provisioning and deployment towards something more flexible.
+In addition, as the application is meant to be deployed on-prem, we'll need *something* to do orchestration, service discovery, secret management, etc. So, having played around with [kubernetes](http://k8s.io) before and watched its progress closely, I decided it was time to take a deeper dive and get a real feel for its maturity and usefulness.

-The application is relatively straightforward from a technology stack standpoint:
+The application's technology stack is *very* common:

 * Python (Flask) API Service
 * React-based front end